-From hydration packs to sweat-wicking T-shirts and lightweight hats, there's plenty of specialised gear for runners.
+From hydration packs to sweat-wicking T-shirts and lightweight hats, there's plenty of specialized gear for runners.
 But no item is more important than the shoes you wear.

-Ideally, it's helpful to visit a running shop, she said.
-That's because you can try on a number of options and a professional can review your gait while you jog on a treadmill.
-But if you don't have a shop nearby or you just want to shop from the comfort of home, you can still pick out one of Nike's running shoes for beginners online.
+Ideally, it's helpful to visit a running store, she said.
+That’s because you can try out a number of options and have a professional review your gait while you jog on a treadmill.
+But if you don't have a store or you just want to shop from the comfort of home, you can still pick out one of Nike’s running shoes for beginners online.

 First, Assess What Type of Arch You Have

-If you're running on fairly standard terrain such as a road, track or even a treadmill, your arches will probably be more of a factor, according to Jason Kart, DPT and owner of Core Physical Therapy in Chicago.
+If you're running on fairly standard terrain such as a road, track or even a treadmill, it's likely your arches will be more of a factor, according to Jason Kart, D.P.T. and owner of Core Physical Therapy in Chicago.
 He said that if you're running in shoes that don't properly support your arches, it could result in foot pain, shin splints and tightness in the IT band, which runs alongside your quads.

-Here's a quick way to figure out your arches: wet your feet, then stand on a blank piece of paper or cardboard and step away to see your footprint.
+Here's a quick way to figure out your arches: Wet your feet, then stand on a blank piece of paper or cardboard and step away to see your footprint.
 If you're seeing mostly toes and the balls of your feet, with a minimal line back to the heel, that could mean you have high arches.
 If you see your entire foot imprint, that's an indication of flat feet.
-And if you see about half of the middle portion or arch of your footprint—with a curve along the arch—that's considered a normal arch.
+And if the middle portion or arch of your footprint is about halfway filled in — with a curve along the arch — that's considered a normal arch.